 Frida was born in this house and spent the entirety of her life there, ultimately dying there in 1957.
 The house has been essentially frozen in time from the time of Frida’s death, and contains a treasure trove of the couple’s art, clothes, letters and other personal belongings, and quirky period furnishings.

 The couple were close friends with Russian revolutionary figure Leon Trotsky, and facilitated his asylum to Mexico.
 The house where he and his wife lived until the time of his assassination is nearby and available for tours as well.

-It costs 230 pesos to enter on weekdays, or 270 on weekends, with significant student discounts with a valid ID.
+To enter the Frida Kahlo museum or the Blue House, it costs 230 pesos to enter on weekdays, or 270 on weekends, with significant student discounts with a valid ID.

 If you’re in the mood for a sweet treat or a pick-me-up, check out nearby Cafe El Jarocho for what is rumored to be the best Mexican-style coffee in the whole city, as well as delicious (and enormous) donuts.

 10. Xochimilco Canals

 If you’re in the mood to venture a little outside the city, consider a visit to the Xochimilco area, located about 17 miles south of the city.
 We recommend pairing Xochimilco with a visit to Frida’s house, as the house is approximately halfway between the Zocalo area and Xochimilco.

 Check out this tour that includes a visit to Frida Kahlo’s Casa Azul and a stop in Coyoacan.